MatthewRTung/HW8/out/production/HW7/README.md

 - Given that the code we were provided had a lot of issues and didn't work correctly (given that it was tightly coupled), there wasn't much we could do.
 Our implementation doesn't work.

+Extra Credit:

+Level 0:

+Level 1:
+We created an abstract class for two subclasses that handle the saturday and standard schedules.
+This allows us to keep the functionality of the old code starting on Sunday but also allowing us to use command line args to start the planner on Saturday.